Apply to Study Abroad

 Courses

-BIO 471 - International Field Studies in Biology: Marine Ecosystems of Belize, 3 credits (Prerequisites: BIO 200, BIO 290, or permission of department chair on interview)
+BIO 471 - International Field Studies in Biology: Marine Ecosystems of Belize, 3 credits, (Prerequisite: BIO 200 and BIO 290, or permission of department chair; and interview with instructor)

-BIO 571 - Advanced Field Studies in Biology: Marine Ecosystems of Belize, 3 credits, (Prerequisites: admission to graduate program or permission of department chair)
+BIO 571 - Advanced Field Studies in Biology: Marine Ecosystems of Belize, 3 credits, (Prerequisite: admission to graduate school or permission of department chair)

 PROGRAM DIRECTOR: